fedluc/qupled/docs/qupled.rst

 The :obj:`qupled.esa` module is used to setup and perform all the necessary calculations for the solution of the `Effective Static Approximation <https://journals.aps.org/pr/abstract/10.1103/PhysRev.92.609>`_.
 The solution parameters are specified with a dedicated class called :obj:`qupled.esa.Input`.
-After the solution is completed the results are stored in an object :obj:`qupled.rpa.Result` and written to the output database.
+After the solution is completed the results are stored in an object :obj:`qupled.hf.Result` and written to the output database.

 .. autoclass:: qupled.esa.ESA